nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## 3 Features

 Note that:
 * Name is restricted to strings with no spaces.
-Spaces in between names can be replaced by a - instead.
+Spaces in between names can be replaced by - instead.
 * Age is restricted to whole numbers only.
 * Gender is restricted to "male" or "female".
 Input is case-insensitive.
 * Height has units in centimetres.